lmastroianni/mastroianni_goarley_final/README.md

-6 semantically tagged pages, a JS animation, and TRAA video Also includes: mobile,tablet, desktop mockup PSDs
-Animation Review Checklists
+6 semantically tagged pages, a JS animation, and TRAA video Also includes: mobile, tablet, desktop mockup PSDs, and Animation Review Checklists

 ## By: Adam Goarley & Lucas Mastroianni